Fishing The Salmon River New York

 The New York DEC has been stocking the Salmon River aggressively since the 1960s’.
 Today, the Department stocks hundreds of thousands of different fish species, with the most prominent ones being Chinook salmon, steelhead trout, Coho salmon, and brown trout.

-The DEC’s stocking efforts have provided anglers with fantastic fishing throughout the year and is another reason why fishing the salmon river in New York is something you should consider.
+The DEC’s stocking efforts have provided anglers with fantastic fishing throughout the year, and this is another reason why fishing the Salmon River in New York is something you should consider.

 What to Expect When Fishing the Salmon River, NY

-You can go fishing in the Salmon River virtually throughout the year, but the most rewarding fishing season runs from early fall in September to late spring in May.
+Spring and Fall: You can fish the Salmon River throughout the year, but the most rewarding fishing season is the fall salmon run from September to November, and Steelhead fishing from November to early May.

-However, there are specific summer runs that you can find abundantly in the river, such as the Skamania steelhead and the Atlantic salmon.
+Summer Species: However, there are specific summer runs of Skamania steelhead and the Atlantic salmon.

-One of the best things about fishing the Salmon River, NY, is the abundant fishing amenities, from numerous access points to lodgings, some great restaurants, as well as many fly shops and tackle stores selling all the fishing equipment and gear an angler would need.
+Amenities: One of the best things is the abundant fishing amenities, from numerous access points to lodgings and some great restaurants, as well as many fly shops and tackle stores selling all the fishing equipment and gear an angler would need.

-Additionally, you will find a lot of fishing guides that offer boat trips on the river or walk trips along the banks.
+Fishing Guides: Additionally, many fishing guides offer boat trips on the river or walk trips along the banks.
+There are also charter boats that fish the mouth and Lake Ontario.

-Additionally, fishing in the private sections of the river will require that you get special permission from the landowners.
-You may also have to pay a small fee to access these fishing spots but this can be worth it when the public access areas are very busy.
-For private water fishing check out Douglaston Salmon Run.
+Private Access: Fishing in the river’s private sections will require you to get special permission from the landowners.
+You may also have to pay a small fee to access these fishing spots, but this can be worth it when the public access areas are very busy.
+For private water fishing, check out Douglaston Salmon Run.

 Fish Species Found in the Salmon River